denoland/manual/tools/benchmarker.md

   new URL("https://deno.land");
 });

-// Similar to longer form, with test function as a second argument.
+// Similar to longer form, with bench function as a second argument.
 Deno.bench(
   { name: "hello world #5", permissions: { read: true } },
   () => {